NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. What do you do if you test positive for radon?

-If your home tests positive for high levels of radon, you need to contact a qualified radon mitigation contractor.
-They will be able to provide an estimate for installing a radon mitigation system that will continually remove the excess radon from around your home.
+If your home tests positive for high levels of radon, contact a qualified radon mitigation contractor.
+They can provide an estimate for installing a radon mitigation system that will continually remove excess radon from your home.

 Timothy Dale Avatar